karlseguin/thirdlaw/readme.md

 The `include` directive can be used to specify a directory which contains additional configuration files.
 These files are limited to the `checks`, `check` and `actions` fields.
 A check in one file can reference an action in a different file.

+# Running Flags

+- `-config=config.json`: path to the config file
+- `-test`: to test the validity of specified config.
+An exit code of 0 means the file was valid.

 # Configuration Options

 ## frequency